mootools/mootools-core/Docs/Element/Element.md

 Element Method: getElement {#Element:getElement}
 ------------------------------------------------

 Gets the first descendant element whose tag name matches the tag provided.
+If [Selectors][] is included, CSS selectors may also be passed.
 ### Syntax:

 	var myElement = myElement.getElement(tag);